FIFA: Structure

-Six confederations and 211 national associations
+Six confederations and 222 national associations

 Besides its worldwide institutions, there are six confederations recognized by FIFA which oversee the game in the different continents and regions of the world.
 National associations, and not the continental confederations, are members of FIFA.
-The continental confederations are provided for in FIFA's statutes, and membership of a confederation is a prerequisite to FIFA membership.
+The continental confederations are provided for in FIFA's statutes, and membership of a union is a prerequisite to FIFA membership.